GLOBAL MARKETS-Countdown to first Fed hike in a year under way, but focus shifting to 2017

 * Fed tipped to hike rates 25 bps later on Wednesday

-* Some caution in case Fed hints at a faster pace of tightening
+* Some caution in case Fed hints at faster pace of tightening

 * Dollar steady, U.S. bond yields fall